No Match Found

-The world is different than it was two years ago and so is the risk environment in which organisations operate.
-Change is fast and disruptive.
-The pandemic caused disturbance in the labour market and the supply chain.
+The world has changed in the past two years, as has the risk environment in which organizations operate.
+Today, change is fast and disruptive: caused disturbance in the labour market and the supply chain.
 The current volatile geopolitical environment is further exacerbating supply constraints, heightening cyber risks, introducing rapidly evolving sanctions and putting safety and humanity at the forefront of all decisions.
 Ransomware attacks are more frequent and more sophisticated, no doubt a driver of cyber’s rise to the top threat to business among CEOs in our 25th Global CEO Survey.
 The changing work environment brought on by the pandemic continues to disrupt talent and labour markets.
-Supply shortages, sanctions and rising raw material costs are heightening risks within supply chains as organisations deal with upstream supply chain risks related to subcontractors and other fourth parties that further complicate risks.
+Supply shortages, sanctions and rising raw material costs are heightening risks within supply chains as organizations deal with upstream risks related to subcontractors and other fourth parties that add further complication.
 Customers, investors and other stakeholders are laser-focused on ESG, particularly in light of recent proposed SEC climate disclosures.
 Each of these risks can cause significant impacts, but because they are also highly interconnected, any one risk can initiate far-reaching implications across the enterprise and put brand and reputation at stake.

 In this turbulent business environment, many executives find the need to revise and adapt their strategies and operating models at a rapid pace.
-They know that capturing opportunity and avoiding disruption requires speed.
-While managing disruptions, organisations are simultaneously dealing with internal digital transformation challenges, and how to bring along internal stakeholders as they automate business processes and drive digital into everything they do.
+They know that capturing opportunity and avoiding disruption require speed.
+While managing disruptions, organizations are simultaneously dealing with internal digital transformation challenges, and how to bring along internal stakeholders as they automate business processes and drive digital into everything they do.

-Our 2022 Global Risk Survey highlights five key actions that organisations should consider to drive their risk management capabilities forward.
+Our 2022 Global Risk Survey highlights five key actions that organizations should consider to drive their risk management capabilities forward.

-Risk management capabilities provide the greatest value to Board members and business leaders when they are embedded within the organisation’s strategic planning and decision-making processes.
-The environment in which organisations operate is far from static.
+Risk management capabilities provide the greatest value to Board members and business leaders when they are embedded within the organization’s strategic planning and decision-making processes.
+The environment in which organizations operate is far from static.
 It changes constantly.
 As such, strategic decisions are revisited frequently.
-How risks are managed needs to adapt so that real-time risk insights and analysis can support risk-informed decision-making by stakeholders across the organisation.
-This means that risk management capabilities must be agile and operate in an iterative manner to reflect the organisation’s changing risk profile.
-PwC’s survey shows that organisations recognise the importance of this imperative: Nearly eight in ten say keeping up with the speed of digital and other transformations is a significant risk management challenge.
+How risks are managed needs to adapt so that real-time risk insights and analysis can support risk-informed decision-making by stakeholders across the organization.
+This means that risk management capabilities must be agile and operate in an iterative manner to reflect the organization’s changing risk profile.
+PwC’s survey shows that organizations recognise the importance of this imperative: Nearly eight in ten say keeping up with the speed of digital and other transformations is a significant risk management challenge.

-The organisations that have stood out from the pack in the past two years have not just managed risks.
-They’ve taken on risks, with confidence.
-These organisations have an agility advantage.
+The organizations that have stood out from the pack in the past two years have not just managed existing risks — they’ve taken on new ones, and done so with confidence.
+These organizations have an agility advantage.
 They have the right resources engaged in making risk-informed decisions at the right time.
-Good analysis and modelling is a key component of proactive risk management, as is including risk management capabilities at the start of new projects and other strategic initiatives.
+Good analysis and modelling are key components of proactive risk management, as is including risk management capabilities at the start of new projects and other strategic initiatives.
 Today, less than 40% of business executives are reaping the benefits of consulting with risk professionals early in their programmes.

-Key considerations for engaging early and getting risk insights at the point of decisions include:
+Consider these key strategies for engaging early and getting risk insights at the point of decisions:

-Organisations commonly use key performance indicators (KPIs) to measure performance against strategic objectives and to support decision-making.
+Organizations commonly use key performance indicators (KPIs) to measure performance against strategic objectives and to support decision-making.
 The same approach should be used for measuring and monitoring risks.
-When connected to key business risks, key risk indicators (KRIs) provide leading indicators of the risk environment in which the organisation operates.
+When connected to key business risks, key risk indicators (KRIs) provide leading indicators of the risk environment in which the organization operates.
 Movement in KRIs provides early-warning signals to leaders to reevaluate strategies, risk management capabilities and risk mitigation activities.
 Changes in KRIs can signal opportunity as well as risk.
-Examples of KRIs to monitor ransomware risk, for example, may include phishing occurrences, number of open critical points, email security issues, or leaked credentials.
-Supply chain risk KRIs might include supplier quality ratings, violations or financial health measures, and more.
+Examples of KRIs to monitor ransomware risk, for example, may include phishing occurrences, the number of open critical points, email security issues or leaked credentials.
+Supply chain risk KRIs might include supplier quality ratings, violations, financial health measures and more.

-Key considerations for taking a panoramic view of risk include:
+Consider these key strategies for taking a panoramic view of risk:

 Business leaders saw opportunities to thrive in the face of disruption during the pandemic.
-They began to question their business model and ways of working, and they engineered changes for the long term which were accompanied by risk.
+They began to question their business models and ways of working, and they engineered changes for the long term which were accompanied by risk.
 Risk and return are inextricably linked.
-An organisation’s risk management capabilities can create tremendous value if they help the organisation take advantage of the upside of risks that have higher payoff.
+An organization’s risk management capabilities can create tremendous value if they help the organization take advantage of the upside of risks that have higher payoff.

 Risk appetite is a critical tool to help business leaders understand where they are able to take more risk in pursuit of new opportunities and growth.
 It denotes the guardrails within which the Board asks executives to stay as they make decisions and execute on their strategies.
-If an opportunity requires more risk than the organisation’s appetite allows, it may be fruitful to revisit risk appetite and consider if the organisation is willing to take on more risk for greater reward.
-Among survey respondents, 22% report they are now realising benefits from either defining or resetting their organisation’s risk appetite.
+If an opportunity requires more risk than the organization’s appetite allows, it may be fruitful to revisit risk appetite and consider if the organization is willing to take on more risk for greater reward.
+Among survey respondents, 22% report they are now realising benefits from either defining or resetting their organization’s risk appetite.

 Risk culture also plays a role in taking advantage of upside risk.
-A too strong compliance culture can stifle innovation, for example, while too weak of a compliance focus can impact brand and reputation.
-An effective risk culture enables business leaders and risk managers to have a clear understanding of the organisation's risk appetite and it gives the Board and senior executives confidence that risks will be identified and managed as desired across the organisation.
+An overly strong compliance culture can stifle innovation, for example, while too weak of a compliance focus can impact brand and reputation.
+An effective risk culture enables business leaders and risk managers to have a clear understanding of the organization's risk appetite and gives the Board and senior executives confidence that risks will be identified and managed as desired across the organization.
 When strategy, risk appetite and risk culture are aligned, business leaders can take decisive action.

-Key considerations for employing risk appetite to take advantage of upside risk include:
+Consider these key strategies for employing risk appetite to take advantage of upside risk:

 With the growing complexity and interdependencies of risks, more timely and relevant information is needed to be able to make risk-informed decisions.
-Many organisations do not have a common risk language which enables an organisation to productively view and make decisions about risk.
-Driving consistency in risk management capabilities across the organisation can be difficult.
-Oftentimes, disparate risk processes and systems are deployed contributing to challenges in achieving a common and a consolidated view of risk.
-Investment in risk processes, frameworks and enabling systems is needed to help an organisation deploy a standardised and consistent approach to risk management.
-While 75% of organisations report that having technology systems that don’t work together is a significant risk management challenge, just 35% of those are addressing that challenge in a formal, enterprise-wide manner.
+Many organizations do not have a common risk language which enables an organization to productively view and make risk-related decisions.
+Driving consistency in risk management capabilities across the organization can be difficult.
+Oftentimes, disparate risk processes and systems are deployed, contributing to challenges in achieving a common and a consolidated view of risk.
+Investment in risk processes, frameworks and enabling systems is needed to help an organization deploy a standardised and consistent approach to risk management.
+While 75% of organizations report that having technology systems that don’t work together is a significant risk management challenge, just 35% of those are addressing that challenge in a formal, enterprise-wide manner.

-Key considerations for enabling risk-based decision-making through systems and processes include:
+Consider the following key strategies for enabling risk-based decision-making through systems and processes:

 Talent management.
 Supply chain.
 Regulatory compliance.
 Cyber threats.
 ESG.
-Regardless of industry sector, these risks are likely impacting organisations’ strategies and operations.
+Regardless of industry sector, these risks are likely impacting organizations’ strategies and operations.

 These high-priority risks are tightly interconnected, which means one can amplify others and impacts can be far reaching.
 For example, what may start as a technology breach can quickly pose huge operational, financial and reputational risk.

-Risk management capabilities should go beyond the traditional risk analysis, and perform deep dives on these fast-moving, high-priority risks.
+Risk management capabilities should go beyond the traditional risk analysis and perform deep dives on these fast-moving, high-priority risks.
 A deep-dive effort should identify the risk triggers and signals.
-It should help risk owners understand the interdependencies between the risks driving the organisation’s risk profile.
-And an evaluation of risk management plans should identify actions the organisation can take to help drive increased resiliency.
+It should help risk owners understand the interdependencies between the risks driving the organization’s risk profile.
+And an evaluation of risk management plans should identify actions the organization can take to help drive increased resiliency.

-Key considerations for doubling down efforts on top risks include:
+Consider the following key strategies for doubling down efforts on top risks:

-Our survey found that when organisations embrace risk management capabilities as a strategic organisational capability — where a community of solvers participates and teams have a panoramic view of risks enabled by internal and external data, together with smart technology — Board and executive confidence in achieving sustainable outcomes is high.
-They are five times more likely to be very confident in delivering stakeholder confidence, a growth-minded risk culture, increased resilience, and business outcomes.
+Our survey found that when organizations embrace risk management capabilities as a strategic organizational capability — where a community of solvers participates and teams have a panoramic view of risks enabled by internal and external data, together with smart technology — Board and executive confidence in achieving sustainable outcomes is high.
+They are five times more likely to be very confident in delivering stakeholder confidence, a growth-minded risk culture, increased resilience and business outcomes.
 And, they’re almost twice as likely to project revenue growth of 11% or more over the next twelve months.
-Strong risk management capabilities help protect the organisation from downside risks and they enable the organisation to look forward and take risks in pursuit of growth.
+Strong risk management capabilities help protect an organization from downside risks and they enable it to look forward and take risks in pursuit of growth.
 It’s a win-win.